Timing Quick Start: 10 Easy Steps for Time Tracking Success

 When you already know what you are going to work on next, it makes sense to commit to this task by starting a timer for it.
 This helps put your brain into "focus mode", helping you concentrate on the task at hand – and nothing else.

-When you start a timer this way, Timing will ask you for a few details, then assign all subsequent activities to this task until you stop it.
-Timing will also confirm whether you are still working on that task once the estimated duration has elapsed.
+When you start a timer this way, Timing will ask you for a few details, then assign all subsequent activities to this time entry until you stop it.
+Timing will also confirm whether you are still working on that timer once the estimated duration has elapsed.

-To save time, you can also start a new task at any time by pressing the ⌃⌥⌘T shortcut.
+To save time, you can also start a new timer at any time by pressing the ⌃⌥⌘T shortcut.

-In addition, the tracker app's menu also gives you the option to quickly resume your most recent tasks without having to enter anything – just one click, and you are good to go!
+In addition, the tracker app's menu also gives you the option to quickly resume your most recent timers without having to enter anything – just one click, and you are good to go!

 Step 6: Connect Your Calendar

-Timing can show your calendar entries right on the timeline and create tasks for them.
+Timing can show your calendar entries right on the timeline and create time entries for them.

 This helps you ensure that each and every meeting is accounted for and billed.